Laura Adams - President and CEO

 Dan is an impact leader and advocate for families and children with special needs.
 Advocating for his son, who was born with Down syndrome, gave Dan insight into the impact various educational policies have on individuals with unique learning needs.
 He is now channeling his experiences to bridge conversations between the general education community and the unique abilities community and to passionately advocate for students with unique learning needs.

-He currently brings his leadership to organizations supporting his priorities in education - such as Unique Learners Unite - and GiGi’s Playhouse, whose vision is to see a world where individuals with Down syndrome are accepted and embraced in their families, schools, and communities.
+He has brought his leadership to organizations supporting his priorities in education - formerly working with Unique Learners Unite - and GiGi’s Playhouse, whose vision is to see a world where individuals with Down syndrome are accepted and embraced in their families, schools, and communities.

 He is a member of the 2023 50CAN National Voices Fellows, a cornerstone effort to build the American education system of the future that is far more open, interconnected, and student-centered.